-- 2 Point(); - 3 The parentheses tell you that this new member is some sort of function.
-A - 4 C++ class may have several different kinds of functions.
-A function that has - the same name as the class itself has a special role and is called a constructor; if - 6 a constructor takes no arguments it is called a default constructor.
-In informal - written material, the word constructor is sometimes written as c'tor. - 8 Point .h declares that the class Point has a default constructor, but does not - 9 define it (i.e., provide an implementation).
-The definition/implementation of - the constructor is found in the file Point.cc. - Look at the file Point.cc.
-It "includes" the header file Point.h because the - compiler needs to know all about this class before it can compile the code that it - finds in Point.cc.
-The rest of the file contains a definition of the constructor. - The syntax Point:: says that the function to the right of the :: is part of (a - ${15}$ member of) the class Point.
-The body of the constructor gives initial values - to the two data members, x and y. - Look at the program ptest.cc.
-The first line of the main program is again - 18 Point p0; - 19 When the program executes this line, the first step is the same as before: it - 20 ensures that memory has been allocated for the data members of p0.
-This - time, however, it also calls the default constructor of the class Point, which - 22 initializes the two data members such that they have well defined initial values. - This is reflected in the printout made by the next line. - The next block of the program assigns new values to the data members of p0 - 3 and prints them out. - 4 In the previous example, Classes/v1/ptest.cc, the following steps formally - 5 took place.
-When a class does not contain a default constructor, the compiler - 6 will write one for you; this default constructor simply default constructs each of - the data members.
-The default constructor of the built-in type double does - nothing, leaving the data member uninitialized.
-The compiler knew all of this and almost certainly did not waste time writing and calling do-nothing con- - structors; it simply made sure that the memory was allocated.
-This discussion - is presented here since it would have sounded silly to say all of that before giving - you an example of a real default constructor.
+The parentheses tell you that this new member is some sort of function.
+A C++ class may have several different kinds of functions.

+A function that has the same name as the class itself has a special role and is written as c'tor.

+29 called a constructor; if a constructor takes no arguments it is called a default 30 constructor.
+In informal written material, the word constructor is sometimes

+Point.h declares that the class Point has a default constructor, but does not define it (i.e., provide an implementation).
+The definition/implementation of the constructor is found in the file Point.cc.

+Look at the file Point.cc.
+It "includes" the header file Point.h because the compiler needs to know all about this class before it can compile the code that it

+- finds in Point.cc.
+The rest of the file contains a definition of the constructor. - 2 The syntax Point:: says that the function to the right of the :: is part of (a - member of) the class Point.
+The body of the constructor gives initial values - 4 to the two data members, x and y. - 5 Look at the program ptest.cc.
+The first line of the main program is again - 6 Point p0; - When the program executes this line, the first step is the same as before: it - 8 ensures that memory has been allocated for the data members of p0.
+This - 9 time, however, it also calls the default constructor of the class Point (declared - in Point.h), which initializes the two data members (per Point.cc) such - that they have well defined initial values.
+This is reflected in the printout made - by the next line. - 13 The next block of the program assigns new values to the data members of p0 14 and prints them out. - In the previous example, Classes/v1/ptest.cc, a few things happened be- - hind the scenes that will make more sense now that you know what a constructor is. - 1.
+Since the class Point did not contain a default constructor, the compiler (implicitly) wrote a default constructor for you; this default constructor simply "default constructed" each of the data members. - 2.
+The (implicit) constructor of the built-in type double did nothing, leaving the data members x and y uninitialized.

-5.6.4 C++ Exercise 4 v3: Constructors with Arguments
+23 6.6.4 C++ Exercise 4 v3: Constructors with Arguments